fmaschietto/mdigest/README.rst

 `MDiGest` is not the first (nor will be the last) package that allows such analysis, and therefore some of the contents were implemented before in other packages.
 Some of the packages such as `MDAnalysis`, `NetworkX`, etc are imported directly, others are not directly imported but were used to some extent in building `MDiGest`.

-Among these a notable  recently released package antecedent is `DyNetAn`, graph-oriented python package to compute and anlalyze mutual-information based generalized correlation correlation from MD trajectories.
+Among these a notable  recently released package antecedent is `dynetan`, graph-oriented python package to compute and anlalyze mutual-information based generalized correlation correlation from MD trajectories.
-Some of the modules of `MDiGest`, namely `processtrajectory.py` and `savedata.py` are riminescent of the structure of modules performing similar tasks in DyNetAn.
+Some of the modules of `MDiGest`, namely `processtrajectory.py` and `savedata.py` are riminescent of the structure of modules performing similar tasks in `dynetan`.
 Moreover, as specifically mentioned in the documentation, some accessory functions were adapted from  it, the list of which is stated below:

 * ``core.toolkit.log_progress``, generates a log bar showing the progress of the computation